 ~ American Academy of AudiologyCheck out Dr. Laffan’s hearing loss tips during COVID-19.

 Diagnostic hearing evaluations identify hearing loss and give your audiologist important information to help determine the best course of action for treatment.
-Some types of hearing loss can be treated medically or surgically, so it’s important that these types of hearing losses be ruled out before hearing aids or other treatments are considered.
+Some types of hearing loss can be treated medically or surgically.
+Thus, it is important that these types of hearing losses be ruled out before hearing aids or other treatments are considered.

 The diagnostic hearing evaluation consists of a variety of tests to determine the unique aspects of your hearing loss, as well as the level at which you can detect and understand speech.

-Developmentally appropriate diagnostic audiologic evaluations for children and infants/toddlers are customized to the child’s individual needs, with developmentally-appropriate behavioral and objective measures.
+Developmentally appropriate diagnostic audiologic evaluations for children are customized to the child’s individual needs, with developmentally-appropriate behavioral and objective measures.

 |Musical Example||Typical Loudness Range (in Decibels)||Recommended Exposure Time Range|